-This is also known as the third-eye chakra, and is depicted in many different religion across the world.
+This is also known as the third-eye chakra and is depicted in many different religions across the world.
 For instance, Buddha is commonly depicted with a dot at this point.
 This chakra manifests as anger, awareness or alertness.
 This is a crucial point for enlightenment.
 In fact, it’s said that with intense concentration the eye opens to reveal the subtle cosmos hidden behind physical reality.

 This is the final chakra, and the most important.
 It has no other purpose other than bliss.
 Once the third eye is open, this all-important chakra opens and reveals the true nature of the universe.

 Daily Wellness Inspiration & News!